alexandershih/alexandershih.github.io/README.md

 # Projects

 ## Precision Factor Analysis R Package (ongoing)
-* Working with Abhra Sarkar and Noirrit Chandra on creating and documenting an R package that implements the graphical model estimation methods developed in their paper: https://arxiv.org/abs/2107.11316
+* Working under the supervision of Dr. Abhra Sarkar and Dr. Noirrit Chandra on creating and documenting an R package that implements the graphical model estimation methods developed in their paper: https://arxiv.org/abs/2107.11316
 * Visualizes data with R packages GGally and ggplot2